kwei/TCG/README.md

 # TCG
-Try to implement a PTCG website
+Try to implement a TCG website